Computers at The Library

-- Each patron must use his/her own library card to use or borrow a computer.
+- Each member must use his/her own library card to use or borrow a computer.
 Use of another person’s library card number is not allowed for computer access.

-Laptop Computers are available to library card holders at East Shore Area Library, Elizabethville Area Library, Johnson Memorial Library, Kline Library, and Northern Dauphin Library and the through the generosity of the Estate of Joan C. Dorsey, the generosity of The Friends of Kline Library, and a grant from M&T Bank
+Laptop Computers are available to library members at East Shore Area Library, Elizabethville Area Library, Johnson Memorial Library, Kline Library, and Northern Dauphin Library and support has been provided through the generosity of the Estate of Joan C. Dorsey, the generosity of The Friends of Kline Library, and a grant from M&T Bank

 Laptops Computers Borrowing Policy